Working at height hazards

 Working at height is therefore not just places above ground.
 It can be at or below ground level, if there is a risk of injury through a fall.

-However, work at height does not include walking up and down a permanent staircase in a building.
+That means working at height can be at or below ground level, if there is a risk of injury through a fall, but does does not include walking up and down a permanent staircase in a building.

 Common Working at Height Hazards